Olabayo-Balogun/WorkerServiceRefresher/README.md

 WHERE:	sc.exe indicates the type of program you want to run/
 	create is used to create the project/
-	WebsiteStatus is the specified name of the application (you’re advised to make sure it matches the name of your Visual Studio project but normally, it’s up to you)/ binpath= specifies the location where the application should be created/ C:\Users\Public\Documents\WorkerService\WebsiteStatus.exe specifies the location of the created application/ start= auto tells the project to automatically run.
+	WebsiteStatus is the specified name of the application (you’re advised to make sure it matches the name of your Visual Studio project but normally, it’s up to you)<br /> binpath= specifies the location where the application should be created<br /> C:\Users\Public\Documents\WorkerService\WebsiteStatus.exe specifies the location of the created application<br /> start= auto tells the project to automatically run.

 Step 4: search for “services” in the search box in the Windows taskbar and check for the newly created service.